Information for International Students

 International Student Attendance Policy.

-International Student Application Form, complete and submit and, if appropriate, the
+- Complete and submit the International Student Application Form and, if appropriate, the

 Recognition of Prior Learning Policy.